JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 The constant shift beside each stage is pure rewiring (`CONST_SL/SR_<n>_<type>` built-ins, zero delay, PY_TO_LOGIC.py:4293-4311) -- so a barrel shifter is *exactly* a chain of raw-HDL `MUX_<type>` leaf entities and nothing else (PY_TO_LOGIC.py:3573-3592).
-And **every mux in a design shares one cached delay, regardless of width or type**:
+Under the PyRTL tool used by this investigation, **every mux in a design shares one cached delay, regardless of width or type**: `GET_CACHED_LOGIC_FILE_KEY` uses the collapsed literal key `"mux"`, and the measured `path_delay_cache/pyrtl_20nm_0ff/syn/mux.delay` value is 1.640 ns for every width. (`DEVICE_MODELS` instead canonicalizes by packed width; see `DEVICE_MODELS_DESIGN.md`.)
+An unsplit MUX is one logic level and the initial landscape treats it atomically; the later bounded packed-bit refinement is feedback-only and was not active in these PyRTL barrel results.
-`GET_CACHED_LOGIC_FILE_KEY` (SYN.py:3930-3932) collapses the cache key to the literal string `"mux"` ("Mux is same delay no matter type"); measured value `path_delay_cache/pyrtl_20nm_0ff/syn/mux.delay` = 1.640 ns for every mux in the repo.
-A `MUX` entity is also exactly one logic level (RAW_VHDL.py:3703-3730, "Which stage gets the 1 LL?").
-So stage pricing *is* uniform -- but for a chain of genuinely identical muxes that is correct, not a mispricing: there is no analogue of the multiplier's narrower-early-level structure to expose, and splitting a stage into a narrower "active" sub-mux plus a wide passthrough (as a narrow analogy to the multiplier's per-level-width fix would suggest) prices *worse* --
+So initial stage pricing *is* uniform -- but for a chain of genuinely identical muxes that is correct, not a mispricing: there is no analogue of the multiplier's narrower-early-level structure to expose, and splitting a stage into a narrower "active" sub-mux plus a wide passthrough (as a narrow analogy to the multiplier's per-level-width fix would suggest) prices *worse* --